rubymonsters/ruby-for-beginners/14_printing.md

 ```

 As you can see the string returned from `inspect` is exactly the same as the
 Ruby code that we used to create the object.
+That is really convenient.

-Now, typing `puts something.inspect` is quite a bit of work to do.
+However, typing `puts something.inspect` is quite a bit of work to do.
 That's
 12 characters to type next to the object itself!

-Therefor, Ruby has a method to make our lives easier, and does this work for
+Therefor Ruby has a method to make our lives easier, and do this work for us.
-us.
 That's the method `p`.

-It is implemented like so:
+This method is implemented like so:

 ```ruby
 def p(object)